joeypoyiwu/reisen/README.md

 ### Add tests

-Write stub tests to assert output
+What good is this program if there are no tests to assert what is actually going to be happening? :^)

 ### Add automated CI/CD